saeedaboyonis/SeeTreeTask/README.md

 * Navigate to this directory with command line tool.

     `cd /the_directory_path/`
-* Start the application with one of the two following ways.
+* Start the application with one of the following ways.
 ## Starting application locally with flask

 * Run the project in flask with these commands :